IUDataStructuresCourse/course-web-page-fall-2024/lectures/DNA-alignment.md

 ## Subproblem identification

-Instead of using the entire rest of X and Y as the inputs to the recursive function, we can simply use two indices, i and j, to mark how far into X and Y we currently are, that is, which prefix of X and Y correspond to the current subproblem.
+Instead of using the entire rest of X and Y as the inputs to the recursive function, we can simply use two integers, i and j, to mark how far into X and Y we currently are, that is, which prefix of X and Y correspond to the current subproblem.

 ## Memoization

-To memoize the results, we can use a 2D table indexed by i and j.
+To memoize the results, we can use a 2D table indexed by i and j, the length of the prefix of X and Y.

 	T[0][0] = 0
 	T[0][j] = j * -1      for j = 1...|Y|